 Martin Luther King Jr. Blvd.

 The time is here, and Sixth Street is no more.
-A dedication ceremony last week at the intersection in front of Chick-fil-A at Razorback Road unveiled the real-deal signs that will replace not only the original Sixth Street signs but also the honorary MLK blue-colored signs that have been up for a few years already.
+A dedication ceremony last week at the intersection in front of Chick-fil-A at Razorback Road unveiled the new signs that will replace not only the original Sixth Street signs but also the honorary MLK blue-colored signs that have been up for a few years already.

 Business owners and anyone else with an address on the newly named stretch of road will continue to receive mail for both the old street name and the new one for the next year or so.